LeNPaul/full-circle/_posts/2017-01-24-analysing-data-from-olympic-weightlifting-athletes.md

 title: "Analysing Data From Olympic Weightlifting Athletes"
 ---

+Olympic weightlifting is a an Olympic sport where an athlete competes by performing two lifts: the [snatch](https://www.youtube.com/watch?v=3jdGt9cftyU) and the [clean & jerk](https://www.youtube.com/watch?v=PRlJWcPzg-8).
+It's a sport that I have developed an interest in over the past year.
+Being the nerd that I am, I was interested in doing some data analysis on Olympic weightlifting athletes.

 Using data gathered from the [International Weightlifting Federation's](http://www.iwf.net/) website, I generated a few graphs using Python's [Matplotlib](https://matplotlib.org/) library comparing a number of variables affecting a weightlifter's results at the Olympics.

 There were two things that I wanted to analyze: how a weightlifter's bodyweight compares with their total weight lifted, and the ratio between their snatch and clean & jerk lifts.